Jamborees in Denmark

 Mild weather conditions

 Denmark’s varied weather, from cozy winters to sunlit summers, enhances its appeal.
-We host Jamboree Denmark 2026 from July 18th to 26th of July, taking advantage of ideal outdoor conditions.
+We will host Jamboree Denmark 2026 from July 18th to 26th of July, taking advantage of ideal outdoor conditions.

 Daytime temperatures range from 20°C to 26°C, with cooler evenings around 14-15°C. Summer in Denmark maintains 75% average humidity, and while July is warm, anticipate some rainfall, averaging 66 millimeters for the month.